cimclees/rubiks/README.md

   3. The game will be built and saved as an executable named 'rubiks' in the main project directory.

+Settings
+  * Adjust cube size, window dimensions, and mouse sensitivity in the 'Settings' file in the main project directory ('rubiks)

 Controls:
   * Hold right click and move mouse to adjust view.
   * Click to select a block to rotate.